 Taking over from where Joffrey left off, Ramsay Bolton was an even more sadistic bastard than the young king.
 Tormenting Theon Greyjoy with an evil glee that was staggering at times, Bolton only got worse when he got his hands on Sansa Stark.
 We’re yet to see if we will miss him, but every show needs someone to jeer at, and there is no doubt that Iwan Rheon provided just that.

-You can catch up on Game of Thrones series 1–6 with a Now TV Entertainment Pass.
+You can catch up on Game of Thrones with a Now TV Entertainment Pass.
+Also check out our GoT interviews with the cast themselves.